The Spine Surgeons at the Southwest Scoliosis and Spine Institute are among the world’s finest.

 Instrumented Posterior Cervical Fusion

 To improve the success of a posterior fusion, metal rods or plates are attached to the bone structures in the back of the spine.
 Additionally, surgeons may also use stainless steel or titanium cables.
-When surgeons use screws and cables, a brace may only be needed for a short period of time, or not at all.
+When surgeons use screws and cables, patients may wear a brace for a short period of time, or not at all.

 The Surgeons at the Southwest Scoliosis and Spine Institute